NZR RM class (88 seater): Preservation

+The No 1 end of RM 121 was discovered at a holiday camp in Waitomo in 2001 - 2002.
+The ends had been separated in the mid-1980s after the railcar was used as offices at a former theme park in East Tamaki, Auckland, and the No 1 end had then gone to Kaukapakapa until 1996 when it went to Waitomo.

-In late 2002, the trust located the No 2 end of RM 121 in a quarry at Kerikeri.
+On New Year's Eve 2002, the trust located the No 2 end of RM 121 in a quarry at Kerikeri, where it had been since the ends were separated.
+Its move to Kerikeri was reported in railway publications at the time, but it fell off the radar after that.
 Although the car was in a weathered condition and had been cut in half at some point, it was still relatively complete despite missing the seats, bogies (removed in the late 1970s at Otahuhu Workshops), and its diesel engines.
 This railcar was purchased to become the replacement for the damaged half of RM 133 and moved to Pahiatua where restoration work began.

-The other half of RM 121 had been separated in the mid-1980s after the railcars were used as offices at a former theme park in the Auckland area and had ended up at a holiday camp in Waitomo.
-The Trust negotiated with the owners to buy the car body and were eventually able to purchase the car in 2011 in exchange for two former wooden passenger cars.
-The No 1 end of RM 121 was then trucked to Pahiatua to be reunited with the No 2 end at Pahiatua.
+The Trust negotiated with the owners of the No 1 end of RM 121 to buy it and were eventually able to do so in 2011 in exchange for two former wooden passenger cars.
+It was then trucked to Pahiatua to be reunited with the No 2 end there.

-The two halves of RM 121 are now being restored at Pahiatua; the two halves of the No 2 end have been welded together again and a new cab structure and cowcatcher built.
+The two ends of RM 121 are now being restored at Pahiatua; the two halves of the No 2 end have been welded together again and a new cab structure and cowcatcher built.
 The No 1 end has been stripped of any fittings from its time spent at Waitomo and various reconstruction work is taking place.
-The resultant car will utilise the bogies from AC 8140.
+The resultant car will utilise the bogies from RM 133.

-The remnants of the No 1 end of RM 133 and the No 2 end of RM 115 as AC 8140 are in covered storage at Pahiatua.
+The two ends of RM 133 are in storage at Pahiatua.